-11.7.1.
+8.7.1.
 Recovery Kit for Route 53TM Requirements

-Prior to installing and configuring the Recovery Kit for 53[TM], be sure your configuration meets the following requirements.
+Prior to installing and configuring the Recovery Kit for Route 53[TM], be sure your configuration meets the following requirements.

 - AWS Command Line Interface (AWS CLI) version 2 must be installed on all EC2 instances.
-Refer to Installing AWS Command Line Interface for installation information. - Instances need to have access to Amazon Route 53 service endpoint, route53.amazonaws.com, with HTTPS protocol. - Register an appropriate domain name (hosted zone) for Amazon Route 53. - In order for LifeKeeper for Windows to operate AWS, an IAM user or IAM role with the following access privilege is required.
-Please configure IAM roles for Amazon EC2 appropriately so that it can be accessed from the Amazon EC2 instance. - route53:GetChange - route53:ListHostedZones - route53:ChangeResourceRecordSets - route53:ListResourceRecordSets
+Refer to Installing AWS Command Line Interface for installation information. - Instances need to have access to Amazon Route 53 service endpoint, .amazonaws.com, with HTTPS protocol. - Register an appropriate domain name (hosted zone) for Amazon Route 53. - In order for LifeKeeper for Windows to operate in AWS, an IAM user or IAM role with the following access privileges are required.
+Attach an IAM role with appropriate privileges to the EC2 instance or register an IAM user who has access to the root user's AWS CLI profile.
+For more details on AWS IAM roles and the AWS CLI, see the AWS user guides, EC2TM IAM role and configure AWS CLI. - route53:GetChange - route53:ListHostedZones - route53:ChangeResourceRecordSets - route53:ListResourceRecordSets - Make sure that your network configuration (a communication route between the client and the VPC where the cluster nodes reside) satisfies the following requirements: - 1.
+The client can communicate with the physical IP address of each cluster node via IP - 2.
+The client can resolve the A record name registered in the Route 53 Hosted Zone (the client is able to obtain the physical IP address from the FQDN of the A record name)